Project Tracker Template: Free, Simple, & Customizable

 A deliverables-based tracker organizes tasks into categories and stages for better workload visibility.
 (Source: Wrike)

-You can use this template for project tracking when you need to distinguish between deliverables and non-deliverables while maintaining an overview of your team’s workload.
-It’s fully customizable, letting you add start and end dates to tasks and track their status regularly to keep everything on schedule.
+I also use this template when I need a clear distinction between deliverables and non-deliverables while keeping an eye on my team’s overall workload.
+It’s fully customizable, so I can add start and end dates to any task and check in on statuses regularly.

 5. Notion – Best for personal or creative projects